Ordo Templi Orientis

 SQUIFF: Indeed, madam, the worst is yet to come.
 For four months he had been

-branch manager, at two hundred a week, and three per cent commission into
+branch manager, at two hundred a week, and three per cent commission into the bargain.

 MARY: Oh, perfidy! perfidy!